Evian

-Today, Evian is owned by Danone, a French multinational corporation.
-In addition to the mineral water, Danone Group uses the Evian name for a line of organic skin care products as well as a luxury resort in France.
+Evian is owned by Danone, a French multinational corporation.
+In addition to the mineral water, Danone Group uses the Evian name for a line of organic skin care products and a luxury resort in Évian-les-Bains.

 History

-The water at Evian was first claimed to be beneficial for your health by Jean-Charles de Laizer, Count of Laizer, during 1789.

 Evian first became a public company in 1859 as the "Société anonyme des eaux minérales de Cachat" and a year later it became French when Savoy was incorporated into France under the Treaty of Turin.
 The French Ministry of Health reauthorized the bottling of Cachat water on the recommendation of the Medicine Academy in 1878.
-In 1908 Evian water began to be sold in glass bottles manufactured by the glass factory Souchon-Neuvesel, which today is a part of Owens-Illinois.
+In 1908, Evian water began to be sold in glass bottles manufactured by the glass factory Souchon-Neuvesel, which today is a part of Owens-Illinois.
 The first PVC bottle was launched in 1969.

 During the following year, the BSN Group, which eventually became the Danone Group, took 100% control of the Évian brand.
-1978 marked an entrance into the U.S. market.
-In 1995 Evian switched to collapsible PET bottles.
+Evian entered the U.S. market in 1978.
+In 1995, Evian switched to collapsible polyethylene terephthalate (PET) bottles.

 Production

-Evian's site in the French Alps was, during 2015, the largest production facility operating within the French borders.
-The company produces 6 million plastic bottles per day, over 2 billion per year.
+Evian's site in the French Alps was, during 2015, the largest carbon-neutral food and beverage production site in France.

 Public perception, marketing and advertising

-In popular culture, Evian is portrayed as a luxury and expensive bottled water.
-It was named in Agatha Christie's Murder on the Orient Express.
-It is popular among Hollywood celebrities.
-David LaChapelle photographed an evian campaign juxtaposing a supermodel next to an Evian fountain formed from a Greek statue, which was painted to look like stone by Joanne Gair.
-The brand frequently collaborates with high-fashion designers for a series of limited edition bottles.
-Diane von Fürstenberg designed the limited edition bottle for 2013, Elie Saab for 2014, Kenzo for 2015, Alexander Wang for 2016, Christian Lacroix for 2017, and Chiara Ferragni for 2018.
+Evian has sought to portray itself as popular among Hollywood celebrities.
+The brand frequently collaborates with high-fashion designers to produce limited edition bottles.
+Diane von Fürstenberg designed the limited edition bottle for 2013, Elie Saab for 2014, Kenzo for 2015, Alexander Wang for 2016, Christian Lacroix for 2017, Chiara Ferragni for 2018, Virgil Abloh for 2019 and 2020, Moncler for 2021, and Balmain for 2022.

 Evian worked with Virgin Records and EMI in 1998 for the mix album Club Nation.
 The album featured many advertisements for Évian, including a logo on the cover, six full pages in the booklet, the image of a bottle of Évian on CD1 and a crushed bottle of Évian on CD2.

 In 2009, Evian launched the advertisement campaign, "Evian Roller Babies".
 The campaign won a Gold Award at the London International Awards 2009 for Best Visual Effects.

 Evian brand ambassadors include singer Dua Lipa and tennis player Emma Raducanu.

-In 2014, Evian collaborated with The Amazing Spider-Man 2 to create an advertisement, gaining 150+ million views on YouTube.
+In 2023, Evian collaborated with Balmain for a high fashion collection entitled, “Balmain X Evian”.